Are you a Chronicle Lover? Berlin Awaits You

 It will help you understand more the story of what I’m saying about the victims and the people’s wound.

 Bear of Berlin

-The figure of Bear has been used as a charge in the “Coat of Arms of Berlin” shows a black bear on a white shield and on top of the shield is a special crown “people’s crown” which is the state logo.
+The figure of Bear use as a charge in the “Coat of Arms of Berlin” shows a black bear on a white shield and on top of the shield is a special crown “people’s crown” the state logo.

 Sometimes interior and sports logo which features the arms shield, without the crown and its used in Germany to denote republic.
-The popularity of bear begun in 17th century it now called as Berlin’s Mascot.
+The bear’s popularity begun in the 17th century is now called as Berlin’s Mascot.

-This symbol is very popular in Berlin when the time where the City is divided since then they have already different symbols a figure “woman” in red color in west and the green color “male” wearing hat in east.
+This symbol is very popular in Berlin when the time where the City divided into two since then they have already different symbols a figure “woman” in red color in the west and the green color “male” wearing hat in the east.

 We passed by on this Ampelmannchen shop where all various types of pedestrian symbols around the world are shown, and souvenirs.

 Located in the northern area of the Spree Island is the Berlin Cathedral short-term for Evangelical Supreme Parish and Collegiate Church.